calebcapoccia/faleproxy/README.md

 A Node.js web application that fetches a URL, replaces every instance of "Yale" with "Fale" in the document, and displays the modified content.

+## Submission notes

+- This took me approximately 2 hours to complete
+- I

 ## Features

 - Simple and intuitive user interface